 These were our primary areas of focus when considering the best baby car seats:

-All car seats are thoroughly crash tested and certified by the National Highway Traffic Safety Administration (NHTSA), although neither the NHTSA nor the manufacturer are required to publish the crash test results.
+Safety: Safety is the most important consideration by far when it comes to baby car seats.
+All car seats we reviewed are thoroughly crash tested and certified by the National Highway Traffic Safety Administration (NHTSA), although neither the NHTSA nor the manufacturer are required to publish the crash test results.
 A rear-facing car seat is safest for your baby, so you'll want to keep your child in this position for as long as possible.
 Look for a rear-facing car seat with a high weight and height limit to account for your growing child.
-Convertible car seats switch to front-facing car seats when your child is grown enough, so you can get a few more years out of these car seats.
+Convertible car seats switch to front-facing car seats when your child is grown enough, so you can get a few more years out of these seats.

-There aren't many extra features to choose from in a car seat.
-You should look for a reclining seat to help you adjust the seat for your child's weight.
-Also, a center-pull adjustment gives you a one-handed tightening strap.
+Adjustability: Look for a reclining seat that you can adjust for your child's weight.
+Also, a center-pull adjustment gives you a strap you can tighten with one hand.
 Adjustable head support allows the car seat to grow with your baby.
 Infant car seats usually have a canopy to shield your baby from the elements.
-Some convertible car seats include a cup holder for your child to store drinks, snacks or toys.
+Baby car seat features are fairly consistent across the different models.